Bob is a student of mine—he took the Tax-Savvy Expat: Entrepreneur course. Let’s talk about Bob’s tax situation before and after taking the course.

 - Instead, he should have a non-US corporation above his LLC;

-- That way, he’s an employee of the non-US corporation (meaning bye bye self-employment tax), and he can keep the amount he makes above his salary in the corporation and pay tax only later when he takes it out.
+- That way, he’s an employee of the non-US corporation (meaning bye bye self-employment tax).

-So, operating under the structure Bob learned to setup in the course, Bob’s US tax bill drops down to $0 a year.
+So, operating under his new legal structure he set up with the Entrepreneur package, Bob’s US tax bill drops down to $0 a year.
 And Bob isn’t doing anything illegal, shady, or the slightest bit risky or on-the-fringes at all—he’s simply taking advantage of age-old tax rules that have a simple application to his situation.

 Spinning straw into gold

-So, that investment of around $2,000 allows Bob to legally keep at least $25,000 in his own pocket, year after year after year.
+So, back to Bob, his $2,500 investment allows him to legally keep at least $25,000 in his own pocket, year after year after year.
 That extra boost to Bob’s business has allowed him to:

 - expand his inventory and offer more items in his products business and